 How Social Media Influences Our Thinking

 Once again, we have unintentionally allowed social media to influence the way we perceive something.
 When this happens, it affects our approach to the situation or thing.
-Highly dedicated practitioners of yoga like Australian Simon Borg-Olivier believe that modern yoga has lost its way.
+Highly dedicated practitioner of yoga-like Australian Simon Borg-Olivier believes that modern yoga has lost its way.
 Simon practices Ashtanga Vinyasa and says that yoga has become separated from its true essence and original philosophy.

 He explains that during the ’70s and ’80s, people saw yoga as boring.
 It was seen as meditation.
 He explains that he wanted to show people that it can be more exciting.
 However, he admits that since then, yoga has gone out of control.

 Simon is a partner at Yoga Synergy, a yoga school in Sydney that has been running since 1984.
 He created a spinal flow that’s inspired by Asian martial arts.
 Moreover, Simon has a strong background in physiotherapy.
 Therefore, he created this movement to be a pain-free way for people to exercise and get the health benefits of yoga as well.